pryv/dev-site/source/getting-started-customer.md

 You'll need your own Pryv.io installation to try out its different features.
 If you don't have one yet, please get in contact with our [Sales Team](mailto:sales@pryv.com).

 Pryv.io is a middleware.
-As such, you will have to interact with the server through either a custom application or REST calls using your prefered method (e.g. cURL, Postman, etc.).
+As such, you will have to interact with the server through either a custom application or HTTP calls using your prefered method (e.g. cURL, Postman, etc.).

-The following tutorial is based on REST calls without using any application.
+The following tutorial is based on HTTP calls without using any application.

 ## Create user